MorganStenberg/TableTopTales/README.md

 - As a user I can edit a review I have created so that I can make changes and updates to my own review after it has been created
 - As a user I can delete my own review so that I can control the removal of my own reviews
 - As a user I can save a review so that I can save them to read at a later point or return and read the saved reviews at any time
-- As a user I can view the reviews I have saved so that I can return to reviews that I like, or so that I can read reviews that I didnt have time to finish earlier
+- As a user I can view the reviews I have saved so that I can return to reviews that I like, or so that I can read reviews that I didn't have time to finish earlier
 - As a user I can remove previously saved reviews so that I can manage what reviews I want to keep as saved and remove those that are no longer of interest
 - As a user I can like a review so that I can show that I appreciate the review and that it is interesting
 - As a user I can remove i like I have previously made so that I can change my mind about if I like a review or not